-- Conserve and improve the ecological, water quality and management of Cranleigh Waters. - Protect and improve designated green spaces within the village. - Conserve and enhance Cranleigh's biodiversity and particularly its ecological networks. - $\circ~$ Conserve the special landscape and scenic beauty of Cranleigh and its setting. - Ensure new development adequately mitigates flooding and drainage issues. - Encourage energy efficient development.
+- Protect and improve designated green spaces within the village. - o Conserve and enhance Cranleigh's biodiversity and particularly its ecological networks. - o Conserve the special landscape and scenic beauty of Cranleigh and its setting. - Ensure new development adequately mitigates flooding and drainage issues. - Encourage energy efficient development.